vsavalei/twostage/README.md

 The resulting syntax is long and can be viewed via `cat(modpim)`.
-It contains the definition of each composite $`C_i`$, $`i=1,\ldots,9`$, as a single-indicator latent variable, and a special structure on the items.
-For details, see [Rose, Wagner, Mayer, and Nagengast (2019).](https://online.ucpress.edu/collabra/article/5/1/9/112958/Model-Based-Manifest-and-Latent-Composite-Scores) It is recommend to always check the part of the generated syntax pertaining to the composites (at the bottom).
+It contains the definition of each composite $`C_i`$, $`i=1,\ldots,9`$, as a single-indicator latent variable, and a special structure on the components.
+For details, see [Rose, Wagner, Mayer, and Nagengast (2019).](https://online.ucpress.edu/collabra/article/5/1/9/112958/Model-Based-Manifest-and-Latent-Composite-Scores) It is recommend to always check the part of the generated syntax pertaining to the composites (clearly marked at the bottom).
 The default in `PIM_syntax` is to covary exogenous variables (whether observed variables, latent variables, or composites); to undo this default, use `exog_cov=FALSE`.